Planting in the Mersey Forest

 © The Mersey Forest

-Here, our partners working at the Mersey Forest, will be using a range of planting methods, from traditional and natural regeneration to black poplar, Miyawakimicro-woodland and hedge creation.
-The new planting will extend Scholars Wood, forming a richer mosaic of habitats that boosts biodiversity, strengthens connectivity and builds resilience for the future.
+At Higher Wych, our partners at the Mersey Forest, used a range of planting methods, from traditional and natural regeneration to black poplar, Miyawakimicro-woodland and hedge creation, to get the trees in the ground.
+The new trees extend Scholars Wood, forming a richer mosaic of habitats that will boost biodiversity, strengthen connectivity and build natural resilience for the future.

-Work will also include creating ponds, scrapes and bunds to aid natural flood management, improve the public right of way, and safeguard the site’s historic features within open spaces.
+Work has also included creating ponds, scrapes and bunds to aid natural flood management, improving the public right of way, and safeguarding the site’s historic features within open spaces.

 Planting 1,180 trees in the Mersey Forest.